Hand Fetish

 Psychology

+There is no single established cause.
 As with other partialisms, learning and early-association models are the most common explanatory frameworks: a neutral feature acquires erotic salience through repeated pairing with arousal.
 The cortical adjacency of the hand to genital representation in the sensory homunculus is sometimes cited as a speculative neurological angle, though this is far more often invoked for feet and remains unproven for hands.
-There is no established single cause, the evidence base specific to hand interest is thin, and clinicians generally regard it as a benign variation of normal attraction.
+The evidence base specific to hand interest is thin, and clinicians generally regard it as a benign variation of normal attraction.

 Prevalence & culture